PersonHood/DeeplyRooted/DeeplyRooted.md

 - until 1967 - Not Interracial
 - until 1973 - Poll-taxed
 - until 2003 - Not Homosexual
-- until 2012 - Not DACA (children/adults)
+- until 2012 - Not DACA (children to adults)
 - until when - Not Transgender

 ## Epochs